Treatment Choice with Nonlinear Regret: Introduction

-To address these concerns, this paper proposes a novel approach to statistical treatment choice by optimizing a \textit{nonlinear transformation} of welfare regret.
+To address these concerns in the mean regret framework, this paper proposes a novel, simple and tractable approach to treatment choice with finite data by optimizing a \textit{nonlinear transformation} of welfare regret.
 In what follows, we let $g(\cdot)$ be a nonlinear transformation of the regret.
 We assess the performance of each treatment rule via the expected value of the transformed regret loss that it delivers.
 In the spirit of \cite{Wald50}, this average nonlinear regret over realizations of the sampling process becomes the risk function.
 We refer to this risk as a \emph{nonlinear regret risk}.
 Due to the nonlinearity of $g(\cdot)$, information relating to other moments of the regret distribution is encoded in the risk function.
 For example, when $g(r)=r^2$, the associated risk function is the sum of the squared expected regret and the variance of regret, penalizing decision rules that lead to a high variance of regret.
 We refer to this nonlinear regret risk as \emph{mean square regret}.\footnote{As shown in Remark \ref{rem:v.regret.equal.v.welfare}, the variance regret is equivalent to the variance of welfare.
-Thus, compared to the expected regret criterion, our mean square regret can also be viewed as penalizing rules with a high variance of welfare.}
+Thus, compared to the expected regret criterion, our mean square regret can also be viewed as penalizing rules with a high variance of welfare.} We stress that our nonlinear regret approach is not an ad-hoc modification of the existing mean regret paradigm.
+In fact, it finds counterparts in decision theory from \cite{hayashi2008regret} and \cite{stoye2011axioms} who build a rich axiomatic model for a class of regret-driven choices, including mean square regret and many other nonlinear regret criteria (corresponding to what \cite{hayashi2008regret} calls \emph{regret aversion}).
+These criteria can better accommodate decision maker's aversion to large welfare loss in bad states of the world.
+We discuss the connection of our approach and the results of \cite{hayashi2008regret} more in detail in Section \ref{sec:discussion.axiom}.